 Using coffee grounds as mulch is a cheap and effective way to perk up your garden soil.
 Adding them to your garden is a brilliant way to give your soil texture.

 As you can tell by just looking at them, the black kitchen waste is easily compacted due to its fine texture.
 Test this by taking a handful and squeezing them, you will see they quickly form solid lumps.
 This is brilliant for creating a barrier to moisture and air movement when laid on in a thick layer.
 Aim for one to two inches to create a water-resistant crust on the top of your soil.
 To create mulch however.

 Use a thin layer of about half an inch on the top of your garden soil.

 Then cover this with a coarse organic mulch layer, such as wood chips.

-The organic material have an excellent reputation for germination of sugar beet seeds, cabbage and soya beans.
+The organic material has an excellent reputation for germination of sugar beet seeds, cabbage, and soya beans.
 These plans react very well to the high nitrogen content at the seed germination stage.
 The increase in soil temperature, due to the high nitrogen content, allows seeds to germinate quickly and more successfully.